mickymultani/GPT-4-Vision-Architecture-Scanner/README.md

    python app.py
    ```

 The application will start a local server and automatically open the chat interface in your default web browser.
+GPT-4 Vision currently(as of Nov 8, 2023) supports PNG (.png), JPEG (.jpeg and .jpg), WEBP (.webp), and non-animated GIF (.gif).

 ## Contributing